modood/Administrative-divisions-of-China/README.md

 ## License

-this repo is released under the [MIT License](http://www.opensource.org/licenses/MIT).
+this repo is released under the [WTFPL](http://www.wtfpl.net/) – Do What the Fuck You Want to Public License.